-- How does proper technique aid in the making of the advanced wheel-thrown forms? - What role does my understanding of the ability to manipulate clay on the potter's wheel play in my confidence that I will be able to create forms of my own design?
+- How does proper technique aid in the making of the basic building block of wheel-thrown form, the cylinder? - What role does my understanding of the ability to manipulate clay on the potter's wheel play in my confidence that I will be able to create forms of my own design?

-Focus Questions
+Focus Ouestions

-- How is gaining an ability to unconsciously manipulate clay to its desired form critical to the ability to be creative in the making process? - How does one evaluate a well-made form of my own design and making? - What is the purpose of continuity of form? - How has pottery made around the world throughout history evolved from one time period and country to another?
+- How is gaining an ability to unconsciously manipulate clay to its desired form critical to the ability to be creative in the making process? - How does one evaluate a well-made cylinder? - What is the purpose of continuity of form? - How do Japanese, German, and American pottery relate to one another?